jcwill415/Stock_Market_Data_Analysis/README.md

 * pandas-datareader
 * beautifulsoup4
 * scikit-learn
-* NumPy
+* numPy
-* Matplotlib
+* matplotlib
 * mplfinance
-* yahoo (or another finance API)
+* yfinance (or another finance API)

 ## Requirements
 * Build webscraper to get data for S&P500 List</b>
-* Use Yahoo Finance (or other) API for financial data
+* Use Yahoo Finance (or other) API for financial data.
-* Use Pandas to join stock tickers with financial data
+* Use Pandas to join stock tickers with financial data.
 * Analyze data with various quantitative models to calculate risk and make investment decisions.
 * Download data as csv and read.
   * Build quantitative models to predict returns & evaluate risk.
-  * Run basic Value at Risk (VaR) calculations, Monte Carlo Simulations
+  * Run basic Value at Risk (VaR) calculations, Monte Carlo Simulations.
   * Looking at news sentiment as a proxy for market volatility.
   * Graph/visualize data.